Services

 Internal context is incomplete or unreliable

-Permissions are too broad,or approval points are missing
+Permissions are too broad, or approval points are missing

-Evaluation is weak,so regressions ship silently
+Evaluation is weak, so regressions ship silently

-Observability is too shallowto explain live failures
+Observability is too shallow to explain live failures

-Rollout is unsafe,so the blast radius is too large
+Rollout is unsafe, so the blast radius is too large

 Economics break under real load

-Useful output depends on context and boundaries
+Useful output depends on context and limits

 A demo can work with simplified assumptions.
 Live behavior depends on business context, access limits, and the conditions around use.